essentialblend/integers-comm-ring/README.md

-# The Commutative Ring of Integers: Type Theoretical Proofs With Agda
+# Type-Theoretical Proofs for Commutative Ring Axioms of the Integers

 ## Aim
 The goal of this research project submitted as part of requirements for my MS, was to use Agda (a computerized proof assistant) to constructively build a set of proofs.
 These proofs are reasoned about intuitionistically, starting from base constructs all the way to various algebraic properties required for a certain abstract mathematical structure referred to as a Ring.